cadam00/corbouli/README.md

   | Quarter | 6 | 32 |
   | Annual | 1.5 | 8 |

-  <span class="nocase" id="ref-table1"> Periods per sample frequency.
+  <span class="nocase" id="ref-table1"> Table 1: Periods per sample frequency.
 </p>

 The same table in fragments of $\pi$ can be transformed into the Table